Skip to main content

 Abstract

 William Volk was the Vice President of Technology at Activision from 1988–1994.
-As VP of technology, Volk served as technical lead for Activision's efforts to produce CD-ROM and multimedia titles.
+As VP of technology, Volk was involved with high-level production and technology decisions throughout Activision at a transitional moment for video game and computer hardware.
+He served as technical lead for Activision's efforts to produce multimedia titles and oversaw the company's adoption of new platforms including multimedia-compatible computers, Super Nintendo, Sega Genesis, PlayStation, 3DO, and CD-i.

-After leaving Activision, Volk joined Lightspan Partnership as their Chief Technologist from 1994–1999.
-Volk served a similar role overseeing technical implementation of Lightspan's educational software titles.
+After leaving Activision, Volk joined Lightspan Partnership as their Chief Technologist from 1994–1999, where he oversaw technical implementation of Lightspan's educational software titles.

 Physical Characteristics and Technical Requirements